willstMSFT/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Refer to the [ADR Commitment page](m365-dr-commitments.md#information-protection---sensitivity-labels) for the specificCustomer Data at rest commitment for Information Protection - Sensitivity labels.
+Refer to the [ADR Commitment page](m365-dr-commitments.md#information-protection---sensitivity-labels) for the specific Customer Data at rest commitment for Information Protection - Sensitivity Labels.

 ### Risk & Compliance - Audit (Standard)